wuxxin/infra-shared/docs/fcos.md

     + target/example/main.bu
 + butane files_basedir: `target/example/`

-#### overwrite of buildins
+#### overwrite of buildin files and units

-to overwrite buildins butane settings or files:
+the butane loader detects and handles overwrites to

-- if it is a systemd service, consider a dropin
+storage:directories,links,files and systemd:units:dropins gracefully.

-- otherwise redefine the buildin setting or file you want to modify
+it possible to overwrite any of these. if it is a systemd service, consider a dropin

-    - see [Butane Yaml - Merge Order](butane.md#merge-order) for detailed ordering
+see [Butane Yaml - Merge Order](butane.md#merge-order) for detailed merge ordering

 ## Application Configuration